Finding Graham Greene And The Mob In A Havana Hotel

 And Josephine Baker was one of the performers who entertained the guests.

-As for the hotel today, I did see some young men on laptops in the lobby, tapping away while a couple of opera singers were entertaining the guests.
+As for the hotel, I did see some young men buried in their laptops in the lobby, tapping away while an opera singer entertained the guests seated on nearby couches.

 Were the laptop enthusiasts writers?
 I don’t know.
 But since I’m an opera fan, it bothered me that they were oblivious to the arias that were being sung so beautifully.